-The population of Lorne in 2011 was 1,393 people and by the 2016 Census the population was 1,120 showing a population decline of 19.6% in the area during that time.
+The size of the Lorne district is approximately 104.7 square kilometres with the population of Lorne recorded at 1,393 people in 2011 and by the 2016 Census the population was 1,120 showing a population decline of 19.6 per cent in the area during that time.

 Multi-storey time share units were built on the Cumberland and adjoining sites, despite local resistance which considered the development an intrusion in the tree lined amphitheatre.

 The annual 1.2 km Pier to Pub swim (1980) is held each January.

 CoreLogic data indicates that the predominant age group in Lorne is 60-69 years with households in Lorne being primarily childless couples and are likely to be repaying $1,800 – $2,399 per month on mortgage repayments, and in general, people in Lorne work in a managers’ occupation.

 In 2011, 69.4 per cent of the homes in Lorne were owner-occupied compared with 65 per cent in 2016.
 The median sales price of houses in the area is presently $1.1 million.

 August 2018: $1,190,000